What is Agroecology?

 When will the trip take place and how long can I be in Cuba?

-Visa restrictions will only allow you to be in the country two days prior and two days post these dates (March 24 – April 5, 2018).
+Visa restrictions will only allow you to be in the country two days before and two days after the tour dates.
 Accommodations for additional days can be arranged at your own expense.

 - Farm tours